Chitra Pournami: A day to repent one’s sins:

-Chitra Pournami is the full moon that falls on the first month of the Tamil calendar, known as Chithirai.
-This month is considered very auspicious.
-The day is dedicated to Chitragupta, the keeper of deeds, who is the assistant and official bookkeeper of Yama, the god of death.
-Chitra Pournami 2020 is on May 7.
+Chitra Pournami or Chitra Purnima refers to the full moon that occurs on the auspicious month of the Tamil calendar called Chithirai (April-May).
+This day is dedicated to Chitragupta, the bookkeeper of Yama, the Hindu god of death.

 According to Hindu mythology, Chitragupta keeps track of the good and bad deeds of human beings on earth.
 Once a person dies, his soul goes to Lord Yama first.
 Chitragupta tallies all their deeds and submits a report to Yama for his final judgement, which will also decide the fate of the person’s soul.

 Chitra Pournami is a day that serves as a reminder to everyone that our deeds, whether good or bad, have consequences on our life on earth and also the afterlife.
 Hence, it is very important to do good deeds and avoid doing bad ones.

 Chitra Pournami is, therefore, a time to repent our sins.
 During this auspicious day, our sins can be cleansed through expiation and sincere prayers.
 These can free people of their sins and lessen the adverse effect of their bad deeds.

 One legend about the birth of Chitragupta says that Brahma created him, as Yama professed his inability to keep accounts of people’s good and bad deeds.
 So he created Chitragupta to assist Yama by doing this task.
 Another legend says that Indra, the king of the gods, committed a sin by not showing respect to his Guru Brihaspati, and also committed other sins when his Guru was away.
 When Brihaspati returned, he came to know of Indra’s shenanigans and advised him to go on a pilgrimage to reduce his sins.